SwissLife-OSS/mongo-extensions/README.md

 ### Register MongoDB Context

-To use your MongoDB Context, register it in your DI-Container.
+To use your MongoDB bootstrapping context, register it in your DI-Container.
 Example:

 ```csharp